eclipse-sirius/sirius-desktop/plugins/org.eclipse.sirius.server/README.md

 ### Autostart

 While using the Sirius Server inside a regular desktop application, it is useful to start the server when the Eclipse application is launched.
 As such, the plugin ```org.eclipse.sirius.server.ui.autostart``` is used to start the Sirius server using the early startup extension point.
-Since this extension point depends on the user interface (hence the name), it is not included in the Sirius Server product which uses its IApplication to start the server automatically.
+Since this extension point depends on the user interface (hence the name), it is not included in the Sirius Server product which uses its `IApplication` to start the server automatically.

 This plugin is also available by itself in the feature ```org.eclipse.sirius.server.ui.autostart.feature```.

 ## Build

 There are two parts in the build of the Sirius Server.
-First, a regular maven build, connected to the main Sirius build, which will create a product for our server.
+First, a regular Maven build, connected to the main Sirius build, which will create a product for our server.
 Second, a Docker build used to create the Docker image for the product created.

 ### Maven